ebi-gdp/docs/docs/how-to/encrypt/gui.md

 Encrypting your data with the crypt4gh graphical user interface (GUI) is good when:

 * You don't want to use a terminal
+* You are testing the platform.
+Note the GUI can only encrypt one file at a time.

 **You must encrypt your data if you want to use the PGS calculation service**.